EPSB.ca » Our Division » Board Policies & Administrative Regulations » H - Students » HFA.BP Sexual Orientation, Gender Identity and Gender Expression

 Policy

-• be treated fairly, equitably, and with dignity and respect;
+• Be treated fairly, equitably and with dignity and respect.

-• have their confidentiality protected and respected;
+• Have their confidentiality protected and respected as per privacy legislation.

-• self-identification and determination;
+• Self-identification and determination.

-• freedom of conscience, expression, and association;
+• Freedom of conscience, expression and association.

-• be fully included and represented in an inclusive, positive, and respectful manner by all school personnel;
+• Be fully included and represented in an inclusive, positive and respectful manner by all school personnel.

-• have their unique identities, families, cultures, and communities included, valued and respected within all aspects of the school environment.
+• Have their unique identities, families, cultures and communities included, valued and respected within all aspects of the school environment.

 The Board is committed to implementing measures that will: